Opticos/gwsl/tutorials/manual.md

 Access the Linux App Launcher by opening the Dashboard and clicking "Linux Apps".
 If you are prompted to select a Distro, select the Distro where the app is installed.

 Click the icon of an app to launch it.
-Click the link: ```🔗``` icon besides a shortcut to open the Shortcut Creator and create a shortcut.
+Click the link: ```🔗``` icon beside a shortcut to open the Shortcut Creator and create a shortcut.
 [Shortcut settings](#using-the-gwsl-shortcut-creator) may need to be adjusted for everything to work properly.

 ### Installing a Graphical Package Manager ###